cvaught001/RedefineIt/Fibonacci/log.md

   - Similar to dividers, but with more numerous, faint strokes (H lines) to texture the chamber.
   - Uses the same r_m(t) family with lower alpha and thinner width.

+- Divider arcs (visual aid)
+  - Optional short circular arcs at each chamber’s mid-angle drawn at the divider radii.
+  - Arc span is configurable (degrees).
+This makes the chosen divider mode immediately visible.

 ## Performance Notes

 - Sampling density scales with `Samples / Turn`; raise it for crisper edges at a cost.